epfl-ada/ada-2023-project-datapros2023/README.md

     <td>1.
 Processed the movie summaries using NLP<br>
     2. Extracted topic, motives and main emotions from the summaries processing<br>
     3. Inspected possible influences of story features to the movie box office<br>
-    4. Contacted friends in the film industry (directors/DPs/procucers) for further insights - none gained.
+    4. Contacted friends in the film industry (directors/DPs/procucers) for further insights.
     </td>
   </tr>
   <tr>